josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="s-rule do">

-**Do** follow a pattern that describes the symbol's feature then its type.
+**Do** follow a pattern that describes the feature of the symbol then the associated type.
 The recommended pattern is `feature.type.ts`.

 </div>